 The calico cat is not a particular breed of cat.
 Instead, it is a coat pattern that by accident occurs in many breeds.
 Any cat breed that expresses a range of color patterns is known as a calico cat.

 The origin of the calico cat is unknown, but it is believed that they originated from Egypt.
-From there, they have brought down along with the Mediterranean to port cities in France, Spain, and Italy.
+From there, they have been brought down along with the Mediterranean to port cities in France, Spain, and Italy.

 The tri-color effect of the fur or color variation has no specific historical background.
 However, patches’ interpretation determined domestic cats’ migration along a trade route in Northern African and Europe.